bbauska/UofM-AdvStyling/readme.md

   alt="Fluid measurements." />
 <!-- ![](images/image060.webp){width="6.0in" height="3.0724365704286964in"} -->

-The first thing that we need to look at is what these columns are.
-And what we have is we have dibs each of type class equals column.
+<p>The first thing that we need to look at is what these columns are.
+And
+what we have is we have dibs each of type class equals column.
 The nice thing about divs is that by default, they&apos;re block.
 If we don&apos;t do anything at all they&apos;re going to be stacked just the way we want them to be.
 So, let&apos;s find our code.
 Right here.
 You can see that I went in and I said I only want them to be 30% and in line block.
 I floated them and all that great stuff there.
-The truth is, when we think mobile first, we shouldn&apos;t be changing anything at all in the column.
+The truth is, when we think mobile first, we shouldn&apos;t be changing anything at all in the column.</p>

-So, I&apos;m going to take this code and I&apos;m going to delete it.
-All right, I&apos;ve done it, their block, and on the large screen, it looks really silly.
+<p>So, I&apos;m going to take this code and I&apos;m going to delete it.
+All right,
+I&apos;ve done it, their block, and on the large screen, it looks really silly.
 But on the smaller screen we have success I was looking for.
 Now the question is, how do we go from a single column to three columns as we get bigger?
-And the answer is to use media queries.
+And the answer is to use media queries.</p>

-So, I&apos;m going to scroll down to the bottom of my CSS.
-And I need to add some code.
+<p>So, I&apos;m going to scroll down to the bottom of my CSS.
+And I need to add
+some code.
 How do we make a media query?
-Don&apos;t forget, it&apos;s all about putting in that type and that break point.
+Don&apos;t forget, it&apos;s all about putting in that type and that break point.</p>

 ```
 1.  @media screen and (min-width:778px)